Expungement in Connecticut

 Our Hartford criminal attorney has every intention of fighting for you and try their best to help you live a better life.
 Carlson & Dumeer, LLC has experience helping clients with their expungement/ erasure of criminal record cases in Hartford, CT.
 We offer a free case evaluation so we can discuss your criminal record and the possibility of having it cleared at no cost to you.

-The expungement process can be stressful, let us help!
+The expungement process in Connecticut can be stressful.
+Let us help!
 Schedule a case review with our attorney now!

 DUI Charge Dismissed